-It also describes our efforts against alcohol and drug abuse.
+The present report also describes our efforts against alcohol and drug abuse.
 Please take the time to read it and help foster a more caring and safer environment.

-September 1, 2021, László V. Frenyó, Dean of Faculty, McDaniel College, Budapest campus
+September 21, 2022, László V. Frenyó, Dean of Faculty, McDaniel College, Budapest campus